Nursing a toddler and discovering that a new baby is on the way can be intensely questioning for some mothers.

 Setting up basic rules for the older child is very much advisable when you begin to feel like the stress coming with tandem breastfeeding is just too much.
 Some things to consider in this situation include;

-- Limiting their duration on the breast, you can set a timer or singing a poem for a number of times and then unlatch them from the breast
+• Limiting their duration on the breast, you can set a timer or sing a poem several times and then unlatch them from the breast.

 In circumstances where nothing helps, weaning can be a viable option.
-Just ensure to do it gently so that the child can adjust, and the breast doesn’t get overfull.
-Weaning shouldn’t bring about the end of bonding, you and your child should find new ways to bond.
+Just ensure that you do it gently so that the child can adjust and the breast doesn’t get overfull.
+Weaning shouldn’t bring about the end of bonding; you and your child should find new ways to bond.

 Conclusion

 Before embarking on the tandem breastfeeding procedure, you should try reaching out to a breastfeeding counselor or lactation consultant.
-Joining a breastfeeding support group can also be of great help.
+Joining a breastfeeding support group can also be very helpful.

-Tandem breastfeeding can be quite spectacular, but it does come with its own challenges, so finding support would play a vital role in the success of the procedure.
+Tandem breastfeeding can be quite spectacular, but it does come with its challenges, so finding support would play a vital role in the procedure’s success.